Mohamed-khaled0/Mohamed-khaled0/README.md

 ### Hi there 👋, I'm Mohamed Khaled

-### I'm a Data Analyst
+### I'm a Data Analyst from Egypt.

- I'm Mohamed from Egypt.
 I really enjoy learning languages and tools like SQL ,Excel ,Tableau I learned these skills, to help the future company that I will work for, to make the best decisions, which in turn will improve and raise its efficiency.

 ## Skills: